Naurislv/RottenTomatoesSentimentAnalysis/README.md

 Results of-course are not yet satisfying.
 Better than all classified as Neutral (51.x) so 10% up from that.

-Currently first experiments done in [KerasLSTM.ipynb](KerasLSTM.ipynb) and these results achieved.
+Currently first experiments done in [KerasLSTM.ipynb](KerasLSTM.ipynb).

 __I suspect much more work at data preprocessing which I wasnt spending much time on but decided to go straight to classification itself.
 Better understanding of data is crucial to undestand why results are so bad.__